AdaCore/training_material/courses/spark_for_ada_programmers/labs/060_proof.lab.rst

 .. container:: animate 1-

    - Find and open the files :filename:`basics.ads` and :filename:`basics.adb` in :toolname:`GNAT Studio`
-   - Study the code and see if you can predict what's "wrong".
+   - Study the code and see if you can predict what's "wrong"

-      + These examples illustrate the basic forms of proof in SPARK.
+      + These examples illustrate the basic forms of proof in SPARK

-   - Use :menu:`SPARK` |rightarrow| :menu:`Prove File...` to analyze the body of package `Basics`.
+   - Use :menu:`SPARK` |rightarrow| :menu:`Prove File...` to analyze the body of package `Basics`
-   - Click on the "Locations" tab to see the messages organized by unit.
+   - Click on the "Locations" tab to see the messages organized by unit
-   - Make sure you understand the check messages that :toolname:`GNATprove` produces.
+   - Make sure you understand the check messages that :toolname:`GNATprove` produces

 .. container:: animate 2-